GLOBAL MARKETS-China bounce snaps five-day equity sell-off

 * Dollar gains versus yen as stocks bounce

-having been dragged into the red for the year on Wednesday by
+dragged into the red for the year on Wednesday by the crash in

 "The Chinese market has shown a nice rebound for a day but